Norma Lorre Goodrich: Discussion of her work

+Reviewing "Heroines", noting that the book is mainly useful for anyone interested in her views, A. J. Sobczak wrote:

 Final years

 Her husband John died in February 1995 at the age of 77.
-Goodrich died on September 19, 2006 of natural causes at her home in Claremont, California.
+Goodrich died on September 19, 2006, of natural causes at her home in Claremont, California.
 Her obituary in the Los Angeles Times stated that "the fact that her King Arthur findings contradicted those of other scholars did not trouble Goodrich".